frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 You know, this might just work.
 A `Vec` is a pointer, a length, and a capacity.
 Three `usize` values.
 Serializing this triple doesn't serialize the `Vec`'s *contents*, but we can just do that in `Vec`'s `entomb`.
 Similarly, when we pick up the serialized form of the `Vec`, a triple, it doesn't point at anything valid (to our great shame, it points at some location in memory wherever we serialized this), but  `exhume` gives us a chance to read valid data back and make things right.

-If the scientist did something responsible in `exhume`, like create a new `Vec<T>` with new backing memory and assign it to `*self`, there wouldn't be a problem.
+If the scientist did something responsible in `exhume`, like create a new `Vec<T>` with new backing memory and assign it to `*self`, the story ends happily.
 But our story doesn't follow that path.

 ## Writing the code that shouldn't be written